VA Loan Training Manual By Sammamish Mortgage

 If a 30 year VA loan has a rate of 3.75% with no points (one point is equal to one percent of the loan amount), you could choose a 4.25% rate to get a rebate from the lender.
 Raising the rate .5% above the no-points rate will typically get you a lender rebate of around 2% of the loan amount.
 If your loan amount is $400,000, your rebate would be $8,000.
 That will often cover all your closing costs.

-It is always up to you to decide whether you want the lowest rate available with higher closing costs, or a slightly higher rate with lower (or no) closing costs.
+It is always up to you to decide whether you want the minimal rate available with higher closing costs, or a slightly higher rate with lower (or no) closing costs.
 The difference in payment is not as great as you might think; for a loan amount of $400,000, your payment would increase by about $115 a month—but you receive a rebate at closing of around $8,000.

 Your VA loan will be guaranteed by the Department of Veterans Affairs.
 This means that the lender making the loan to a veteran is protected from loss if the veteran defaults on the loan.
 This guarantee serves the same purpose as mortgage insurance on conventional loans—it limits the lender’s risk.
 Without that, the lender won’t make the loan.